BEYOND THE BOX - MURAL ART PROGRAM

 -

-Because the size of the utility box may vary slightly, be prepared to adjust your artwork to the size of the box.
+The size of the utility box may vary slightly, therefore the third-party vendor may need to adjust your artwork to the size of the box when installing.

 -